sagemath/trac_to_gh/Issue 3205.md

 # Issue 3205: when the notebook scrolls to a new cell that is created, the jsmath box obscures the bottom cell

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3205

 Original creator: jason